 Of the criteria above, 5 is really the only one that most applicants are at any risk of encountering.
-Essentially, if you were to fail a class and, because of that, not be able to earn the credits you need in time to graduate, you would not be able to continue your studies.
-As soon as it was determined that you could not graduate on time, you would forfeit the scholarship, including your ticket home.
+Essentially, if you were to fail a class and, because of that, not be able to earn the credits you need in time to graduate, you could not continue your studies.
+As soon as it was determined that you could not graduate on time, you would give up the scholarship, including your ticket home.
 Really, though, all of these situations are perfectly avoidable!

 - To obey the rules set by the university or the enrolling institution and devote yourself to your study and research in order to accomplish the aims of the Scholarship.